 theoretically grounded approach to the design of technology that accounts for human values in a principled and comprehensive manner throughout the design process.

 Friedman et al. illustrate their model using the example of Internet cookies—i.e., small text files that a Web browser places on a user’s computer system for the purposes of tracking and recording that user’s activities on a Web site.
 In particular, they examine the design of cookies in connection with the informed-consent process vis-à-vis Web browsers.
 They further argue that embedded features in the design of cookies challenge the value of informed consent and that this value is important because it protects other values such as privacy, autonomy, and trust.

 Cookies technology is not only embedded in the design of contemporary Web browsers, it is also used by major search engine companies to acquire information about users.
 In so far as these companies place cookies on users’ computer systems, without first getting their consent, they also seem to contribute to, and perhaps even exacerbate, at least one kind of technology-related bias—i.e., one that threatens values such as privacy and autonomy, while favoring values associated with surveillance and monitoring.
 However, since this kind of bias also applies to design issues affecting Web browsers, it is not peculiar to search engines per se.

 3.1.2 The Manipulation of Search Results

-Many critics tend to view the schemes used to manipulate search results as the paradigm case of bias in the context of search engines.
-In an influential paper on this topic, Introna and Nissenbaum (2000) claimed that search engines
+Some critics, including Introna and Nissenbaum (2000), tend to view the schemes used to manipulate search results as the paradigm case of bias in the context of search engines.
+In their highly influential paper on this topic, Introna and Nissenbaum argued that search engines

 systematically exclude certain sites and certain types of sites, in favor of others, systematically giving prominence to some at the expense of others.